Academic Standing Requirements

 In the event of an academic suspension, a student may appeal the decision and will be assured due process as follows:

-• The ADSSR will assemble an Appeals Committee, consisting of at least two members of the Academic Affairs Council and one member of the faculty.
+- The Assistant Dean of Student Success and Retention (ADSSR) will serve as a touchpoint for any questions or concerns involving the appeal process.
+The ADSSR will assemble an Appeals Committee, consisting of at least two members of the Academic Affairs leadership team and one member of the faculty.
 The ADSSR will serve as the chair of the Appeals Committee.
 The Appeals Committee has the authority to affirm or reverse the decision to suspend the student.
+All committee members will receive a copy of the Academic Success Plan and any relevant supporting documentation from an authoritative source, if provided.

-• The chair of the Appeals Committee will consult with the student and members of the assembled committee to schedule a hearing.
+- The chair of the Appeals Committee will consult with the student and members of the assembled committee to schedule a hearing.
 All persons will be given at least two College business days’ notice of the date, time, and place of the hearing.
 The student must be present at the hearing to present their case to the committee.
+If the student fails to show up for the hearing without contacting the chair of the committee prior to the scheduled meeting to communicate any conflicts or emergencies, the suspension will be upheld.

-• The student may be assisted during the hearing by an advisor of choice from among current full-time students, faculty, administration, or staff, but may not be assisted during the hearing by anyone else.
+- The student may be assisted during the hearing by a person of choice.
 The selected individual may function in an advisory capacity only.
 They may not actively participate in the appeals hearing.
-If the student has documentation from an authoritative source, the committee will review that material as well.

-• Within one College business day following the appeals hearing, the committee’s decision will be communicated in writing to the student, student’s advisor, associate dean of academic success and registrar, associate dean of student affairs.
+- Within one College business day following the appeals hearing, the committee’s decision will be communicated via LVC email to the student, student’s advisor, Associate Dean of Academic Success and Registrar, and Vice President of Student Affairs and Dean of Students.
 The decision of the Appeals Committee is permanent and final.

-To request reinstatement following a suspension, students must apply for re-enrollment to the ADSSR.
+To request reinstatement following a suspension, students must fill out an Application for Re-enrollment through the Registrar’s Office.
 To be considered for re-enrollment following an academic suspension, a student must provide evidence that they are prepared for the rigors of post-secondary education and have addressed whatever difficulties contributed to a poor academic performance.
 This evidence may include letters of recommendation from employers, counselors, or medical professionals.
-Suspended students are highly encouraged to complete and earn grades of C or better in at least 6 credits of college-level work.
-Students may complete coursework at another college or, if seeking to return in the fall, students may apply to take summer coursework at LVC.
+Suspended students are highly encouraged to complete and earn grades of C or better with a 2.000 in at least 6 credits of college-level work.
+Students may complete coursework at another college, which must be approved for transfer in advance by their advisor and the Registrar’s Office.
+If seeking to return in the fall, students may apply to take summer coursework at LVC.

 The following policy applies to students in graduate programs, except for the following programs, whose academic standing policies and procedures can be found in the corresponding department handbook on an internal portal (available to current students) or upon request to the department: